elastic/kibana/x-pack/plugins/infra/docs/state_machines/xstate_url_patterns_and_precedence.md

         - Time
         - Tiebreaker

+#### Warning!

+Due to legacy reasons the `logFilter` key should be initialised before the `logPosition` key.
+Otherwise the `logPosition` key might be overwritten before the `logFilter` code has had a chance to read from the key.

 #### Backwards compatibility

 The Log Stream does have some legacy URL state that needs to be translated for backwards compatibility.
-Here is an example of the previous legacy format:
+Here is an example of the previous legacy formats:

 - Log filter
     - Language
     - Query

+- Log filter (this version is older than language / query)
+    - Kind
+    - Expression

 - Log position
     - Start (now log filter > time range > from)